abhilashmishra89/grafana-prometheus-nodeExporter-containerized/README.md

 *you might want to add the real node-exporters on seperate machines to get real stats and change the prometheus.yml  and docker-compose.yml accordingly*

-# docker-compose up
+* docker-compose up *
-# access on the browser at http://serverIP:8888
+* access on the browser at http://serverIP:8888 *

 username: admin
 password: drishti123
+-make sure to change the ip of nodeexporter containers in prometheous.yml